hmnshudhmn24/ai-powered-smart-mirror-raspberry-pi5/README.md

 # AI-Powered Smart Mirror 🪞

-Turn your Raspberry Pi 5 into a futuristic smart mirror that shows the weather, date/time, and lets you ask questions using OpenAI's GPT model.
+This project turns your Raspberry Pi 5 into an intelligent smart mirror that combines utility with innovation.
+It displays real-time weather, date, and time, and uses OpenAI’s GPT-4 to answer your voice or text-based questions, acting as a personal assistant embedded in a mirror.
+The interface is built with Flask and HTML/CSS and can be customized easily.
+You can also connect a PIR motion sensor to automatically wake the display when someone is nearby.
+It’s a perfect blend of AI, IoT, and user-centric design for modern home setups.

 ## 🔧 Features